One Place for the Right Answer

 "I do not trust the data in the system"

 Resolution: Trust is earned, not declared.
 Pick one data set.
 Clean it thoroughly.
 Make it demonstrably accurate.
-When people see that customer records are 99% accurate and updated daily, they start trusting the system.
+When people see that customer records are reliably up to date, checked daily and visibly improving, they start trusting the system.
 Early wins build momentum.

 "We have years of historical data to migrate"